|

 It's best to trim your cats claws when she's in a mellow mood.
 After a nap is a good time.

 In addition to a firm hand, you'll need a clipper especially made to trim cat's claws.
-These special clippers are designed to cut your cat's claws at the correctangle to prevent splitting your cat's nails and causing them to bleed.
+Special clippers are designed to cut your cat's claws at the correct angle to prevent splitting your cat's nails and causing them to bleed.

 There are essentially two types of clippers.
 One type is a nail clipper similar to a pair of scissors and the other is a mini guillotine-type.

-With the mini guillotine-type nail trimmer, you put your cat’s claw into the opening and then squeeze the handle of the clippers.
-This is the type of clippers I prefer because it seems to help hold the nail in place.
+With the mini guillotine-type nail trimmer, you put your cat's claw into the opening and then squeeze the handle of the clippers.
+This is the type of clippers I used to prefer because it seemed to help hold the nail in place more securely.
+Unfortunately, my pair broke and I haven't been able to find another pair with good reviews.

 Whatever type of nail clipper you choose, be sure that the blades are sharp.
 Dull blades can split your cat's claws and cause pain and bleeding.

-For the possible accident (cutting the quick of your cat's claw), it's a good idea to also have some styptic powder or styptic gel around to help stop the bleeding.
+For the possible accident (cutting the quick of your cat's claw), it's a good idea to also have some styptic pads or styptic powder around to help stop the bleeding.

-Accidentally cutting your cat's quick will probably cause some pain to your cat and some bleeding.
+Accidentally cutting the quick will probably cause some pain to your cat and some bleeding.
 Don't panic.
-Using a little styptic powder will help the bleeding to stop if it doesn't stop on its own.
+Using a little styptic will help the bleeding to stop if it doesn't stop on its own.

 Long before you begin to trim your cats claws, you can frequently stroke her paws so she gets used to having them touched.

-Be sure to talk soothingly to your cat while you are clipping his nails and reward him with a treat and some play-time afterwards.
-This will help your cat associate having his claws trimmed with a positive experience.
+Be sure to talk soothingly to your kitty while you're clipping his or her nails and give a reward of a treat and/or some play-time afterwards.
+This will help your cat associate having his claws trimmed with a positive experience (or at least not too traumatic an experience!).

 If your cat is too restless to let you trim all of his claws, let him go and try again later or the next day.

-It's better to only do a couple of nails at a time rather than forcing your cat to have all of his nails trimmed at one time.
+It's better to only do a couple of nails at a time rather than forcing your kitty to have all of his nails trimmed at one time.

-If you are unsure about how to clip your cat's claws or how short to clip them, ask your veterinarian to demonstrate for you.
+If you're unsure about how to clip your cat's claws or how short to clip them, ask your veterinarian to demonstrate this grooming procedure for you.

-Most good veterinarians make trimming your cat's claws a part of their regular annual check-up, so you can at least watch then.
+Many good veterinarians make trimming your cat's claws a part of their regular annual check-up, so you can at least watch then.
+Unfortunately, some vets charge extra for this service, but it could be worth it to avoid possible trauma to you and your kitty.

 Cat Grooming Techniques